 Overview of metal toxicology.

 Humankind's use of metals has been critical to the progress and success of human civilization.
 It is difficult to imagine an advanced civilization without extensive use of metals and metal compounds.
 Eras of human development are defined by the development of specific metals, such as the many copper alloys of the Bronze Age and advancements in the Iron Age.
 However, metals are unique among pollutant toxicants in that they are all naturally occurring and, in many cases, are ubiquitous to some level within the human environment.
 Thus, regardless of how safely metals are used in industrial processes or consumer endpoint products, some level of human exposure is inevitable.
 Furthermore, life evolved in the presence of metals and organisms have been forced to utilize and manage the potential toxicities of these omnipresent elements.
-Evolution of complex biological systems required incorporating elemental metals into structural and enzymatic ...
+Evolution of complex biological systems required incorporating elemental metals into structural and enzymatic processes, such ...